kcwu229/Youtube_Spotify-Player-DLer/README.md

 What to test with the music?
 Try this player to enjoy a special experience!!
-(This function is not accomplished completely, I would improve as soon as possible)
+(This function would no longer be accomplished by Python, but built-in by Java later in both PC and mobile version -- maybe within 1-2 years)
 ![listen](https://user-images.githubusercontent.com/79691025/126663776-8bd77fc5-98e2-4ab6-a711-6f9cef19bc37.PNG)

 If you have any queries and difficiulies, and even some feedbacks to me, please let me know.
 Your opinion is valuable for me :)